erincatto/box2c/docs/migration.md

 Again notice the structure initialization with `b2_defaultShapeDef`.
 Unfortunately we cannot have meaningful definitions with zero initialization.
 You must initialize your structures.

+Another important change for shapes is that the default density in the shape definition is now 1 instead of 0.
+Static and kinematic bodies will ignore the density.
+You can now make an entire game without touching the density.

 Destroying shapes is straight forward.

 Version 2.4: